DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

     endpointUrl: `${baseUrl}file-manager-azure`,
     });

-The `fileSystemProvider` component option simply needs to reference this provider:
+Note that the `fileSystemProvider` component option needs to reference the following provider:

     $('#file-manager').dxFileManager({
     name: 'fileManager',